 According to research from the Substance Abuse and Mental Health Services Administration, experts estimate that over 8 million Americans are struggling with an addiction to an illicit drug.
 Drug addiction is a complex disease, and quitting often involves more than good intentions or willpower.
 Fortunately, there are evidence-based treatments that can provide support and tools to assist individuals break the cycle of addiction.
 For women who are struggling with an addiction to drugs, let us help.
-Contact Hammocks on the Edisto today at 833.793.0191 to learn more about our services.
+Contact Hammocks on the Edisto today at 833.793.0191 to learn more about our substance abuse treatment programs.

 Trauma-Informed Care consists of three main components: